-These financial statements were authorised for issue by the President on 14 April 2023.
+These financial statements were authorised for issue by the President on 15 April 2024.

-With respect to the information provided in the Statement of Comprehensive Income and in the Statement of Financial Position, it should be noted that
+With respect to the information provided in the Statement of Comprehensive Income and in the Statement of Financial Position, it should be noted that:

-- the EPO is an intergovernmental organisation; thus the Contracting States are obliged to finance any deficit; - the value of future national renewal fees cannot be shown as an asset but is an essential factor for the Organisation's actual financial position.
+- the EPO is an intergovernmental organisation where the Contracting States are obliged to finance any deficit; - the value of future national renewal fees cannot be shown as an asset but is an essential factor for the Organisation's actual financial position.